 The differentially expressed analysis of certain gene in samples retrieved from patients with and without recurrence.

-If you are ready to analyze the expression of multiple genes between recurrence and no recurrence group, the differential expression results for every genes and the heatmap for multiple genes are shown.
+If you are going to analyze the expression of multiple genes between recurrence and no recurrence group, the differential expression results for every genes and the heatmap for multiple genes are shown.

 (4) Analysis in DEGs of Metastasis module